bpinaud/Porgy/README.md

-# THIS PROJECT IS NOT ACTIVELY MAINTENED.
-IT IS NOT COMPATIBLE WITH THE LATEST TULIP RELEASE (V6.0). #
+# THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED.
+IT IS NOT COMPATIBLE WITH TULIP RELEASE (V6.0.X). #
 # Porgy

 PORGY (http://porgy.labri.fr) is a visual and interactive platform for modelling, simulating and analysing complex systems based on graph rewriting.